Show / Hide Table of Contents

 Designing Persistent Actors to Work with PersistenceSupervisor

-and the underlying persistent actor it creates need to be designed to work together as a tandem pair - blindly slapping a PersistenceSupervisor
+The PersistenceSupervisor and the underlying persistent actor it creates need to be designed to work together as a tandem pair - blindly slapping a PersistenceSupervisor on top of a pre-existing UntypedPersistentActor or a ReceivePersistentActor is a recipe for bad times and tears.

-First, setting up the PersistenceSupervisor
+First, setting up the PersistenceSupervisor:

 var childProps = Props.Create(() => new WorkingPersistentActor("fuber"));